 Further to this, our only experience – in the scorching heat of Abu Dhabi, granted – showed the range to plummet faster than Audi suggests.
 In just 30 minutes we did a little over 50km (31 miles) but lost over 100km (62 miles) of range.
 But with the air-con on full blast and a higher motorway speed limit (140kmh), this was a particularly tough test for Audi’s first EV.

 You needn’t worry about battery degradation, though; Audi offers an eight-year/100,000-mile warranty on all models.
 That matches the Jaguar I-Pace’s guarantee, and comes in addition to the e-tron’s standard three-year manufacturer warranty.
-There is currently no option to rent or lease the battery pack, with the cost included in the car’s list price of between £60,000-£86,000, dependent on trim level.

 The Audi e-tron sits in the maximum group 50 insurance, as is the all-electric Jaguar I-Pace and Tesla Model X.